webrtc/samples/test/README.md

 ```

 ###* Experimental browser support###
-You can run the tests in any currently installed browser locally that is supported by Selenium webdriver but you have to bypass travis-multirunner.
+You can run the tests in any currently installed browser locally that is supported by Selenium WebDriver but you have to bypass travis-multirunner.
 Also it only makes sense to use a WebRTC supported browser.
 * Remove the `.setBinary()` and `.setChromeBinaryPath()` methods in `test/selenium-lib.js`.
-* Then add the selenium driver of the browser you want to use to `test/selenium-lib.js`, check Selenium webdriver [supported browsers](http://www.seleniumhq.org/about/platforms.jsp#browsers) page for more details.
+* Then add the Selenium driver of the browser you want to use to `test/selenium-lib.js`, check Selenium WebDriver [supported browsers](http://www.seleniumhq.org/about/platforms.jsp#browsers) page for more details.
 * Then just do (replace "opera" with your browser of choice)
 ```bash
 BROWSER=opera npm test